Energy ratings explained: how to buy energy-efficient appliances

 The smart meter revolution is well and truly upon us – so if you haven’t already had one installed, it might be time to consider it!
 Your smart meter will come with an In-Home Display (IHD), which makes it easy to track your energy use.
 You can use that information to make tweaks and save money on your energy bills.

-Our energy-saving tool OVO Greenlight will help you further track your energy use, and find ways to cut your bills.
 Find much more information on how to reduce your gas and electricity bills in our guides:

 - 120 ways to save energy